syncopika/piano_roll_browser/README.md

 - be able to repeat a section
 - be able to start playback at a certain measure

-other notes:
-can my implementation be faster? there is considerable lag when switching instruments.

 ### implementation / design:

 There aren't too many purely HTML piano rolls out there, but from the ones I've seen, it appears that utilizing the canvas element